AnarchyTools/anarchytools.github.io/docs/atpm.md

 You just have to configure the git URL to use and some kind of version specifier.

-External packages are cloned into their own directory below the `externals` dir on the same level as the `build.atpkg`.
-If a dependency has sub-dependencies the `externals` directory of the sub-dependency is symlinked to the toplevel `externals` dir so the complete dependency tree is flattened into one level.
+External packages are cloned into their own directory below the `external` dir on the same level as the `build.atpkg`.
+If a dependency has sub-dependencies the `external` directory of the sub-dependency is symlinked to the toplevel `external` dir so the complete dependency tree is flattened into one level.
 This results in a structure like this (provided `build.atpkg` has dependency `dep1` and `dep1` has `dep2`):

 ```
 pkg root
-  +- externals
+  +- external
      +- dep1
-        -> externals -> symlinked to ../../externals
+        -> external -> symlinked to ../../external
         +- src
            - dep1.swift
         - build.atpkg